 Deborah D'Souza-Vazirani, Dr.PH

-Deborah D'Souza-Vazirani, Dr.PH - Operations/Grants Consultant is responsible for the daily operations of UHMP.
-Dr. Vazirani has proven expertise in the areas of grant writing, program management, and programmatic and financial grant management in the public and private sectors.
+Deborah D'Souza-Vazirani, Dr.PH - Grants and Evaluation Consultant has proven expertise in the areas of grant writing, program management, and programmatic and financial grant management in the public and private sectors.
 As a contractor for the Office of Minority Health, DHHS, she provided policy research, and technical writing on a range of government documents and publications.
 Her work for the past 15 years has focused on health care disparities, and maternal/child health delivery systems.
 She brings to UHMP her experience as a dedicated healthcare program manager and evaluator specializing in building community-based health initiatives and is passionate about leveraging people, organizations, opportunities and funding to address the social determinants of health.

 Deborah received her Doctor of Public Health degree from Johns Hopkins University and is also a graduate of George Washington University and Trinity Washington University.
 She is an avid reader and Washington Nationals fan!